 Editor’s Note: Whether the Unit Used in the charging data request [Initial] can indicate the NF is FFS.

-5.5.5.2 Solutions #5.2 The NB Mode Change
+5.5.5.2 Solution #5.2 The non-blocking mode change from CHF to SMF

-The possible solutions support the potential requirements REQ-3GPPCH-NB-01, REQ-3GPPCH-NB-02 and Key Issue #5a to describe the Non-blocking mode change from CHF.
-There are different options after the CHF determines to change the non-blocking mode.
+The possible solution supports the potential requirements REQ-3GPPCH-NB-01, REQ-3GPPCH-NB-02 and Key Issue #5a to describe the non-blocking mode change from CHF enhances or extends the Nchf_Convergedcharging defined in TS 32.255 [3] and SMF operation.

-5.5.5.2.1 Solutions #5.2.1 The NB Mode Change on SMF

-The possible solution enhances or extends the Nchf_Convergedcharging defined in TS 32.255 [3] and SMF operation.

-Figure 5.5.5.2.1-1: Message flow for Non-blocking Change on SMF
+Figure 5.5.5.2-1: Message flow for Non-blocking Change on SMF